GoogleCloudPlatform/platform-engineering/reference-architectures/automated-password-rotation/README.md

 to create an automation flow that runs on a regular schedule but can also be easily triggered manually when needed.
 There can be many variations of this architecture that can be adopted.
-For example, you can directly trigger a Cloud Function from a Google Cloud Scheduler job without sending a message to pub/sub if you don't want to broadcast the password rotation.
+For example, you can directly trigger a Cloud Run Function from a Google Cloud Scheduler job without sending a message to pub/sub if you don't want to broadcast the password rotation.
 You should identify a flow that fits your organization requirements and modify the reference